I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkcb-miracast-report-chunk-info.md

 <p>Returns <b>STATUS_SUCCESS</b> if it successfully delivers the message.
 Otherwise, it returns one of the error codes that are defined in Ntstatus.h.</p>

 ## -remarks
 <p>The display miniport driver  calls this function when it wants to report chunk info to the operating system but won't create a chunk packet that will be queued in kernel mode and retrieved by the user-mode <a href="..\netdispumdddi\nc-netdispumdddi-pfn-get-next-chunk-data.md">GetNextChunkData</a> function.
 This call only logs Event Tracing for Windows (ETW) events and takes no other action.</p>

-<p>The display miniport driver  calls this function when it wants to report chunk info to the operating system but won't create a chunk packet that will be queued in kernel mode and retrieved by the user-mode <a href="..\netdispumdddi\nc-netdispumdddi-pfn-get-next-chunk-data.md">GetNextChunkData</a> function.
-This call only logs Event Tracing for Windows (ETW) events and takes no other action.</p>

 ## -requirements